My Career Advancement Account Frequently Asked Questions for Schools

 What is a financial assistance document?

-Financial assistance requests must always be submitted at least 60 days before the start date of the course or program.
-All financial assistance requests must be submitted to the My Career Advancement Account Scholarship program before the sponsor’s date of separation or when the sponsor is no longer serving on Title 10 orders.
-Spouses, not schools, are responsible for this process and spouses should contact a SECO career coach if they encounter a problem with the financial assistance process.
+Spouses must submit all financial assistance requests to the My Career Advancement Account Scholarship program before the sponsor’s date of separation or when the sponsor is no longer serving on Title 10 orders.
+Spouses, not schools, are responsible for this process and spouses should contact a SECO career coach if they encounter an issue with the financial assistance process.
 A spouse should NOT start the course or program without an approved financial assistance document.

 Can edits be made to financial assistance requests?

-Yes.
-A spouse can make edits to his or her financial assistance requests as long as the request has not been approved.
+Yes, a spouse can make edits to his or her financial assistance requests if the request has not been approved.
 If the financial assistance has been approved, the spouse will need to call a SECO career coach at 800-342-9647 to see if an edit can be made to the document.
-Edited financial assistance documents must be re-signed electronically by the spouse.
+Spouses must electronically re-sign any edited financial assistance documents.

 Why is it important to verify financial assistance document information prior to course start dates?